alsnhll/COVID19NetworkSimulations/README.md

 Repository for stochastic network simulations of COVID19 dynamics

 ## Description
-Python code used to generate the simulations in, "Dynamics of COVID-19 under social distancing measures are driven by transmission network structure" - Anjalika Nande, Ben Adlam, Justin Sheen, Michael Z. Levy, Alison L. Hill.
+Python code used to generate the simulations in, "Dynamics of COVID-19 under social distancing measures are driven by transmission network structure" - Anjalika Nande, Ben Adlam, Justin Sheen, Michael Z. Levy, Alison L. Hill (preprint.pdf).

 We direct users to the iPython notebook, Examples_UniformRandomNetwork.ipynb as a starting point.
 This is a tutorial of sorts where we show how to use the code, describe the different waiting time distributions and give examples of the different plotting functions and interventions that can be simulated.
 All of the iPython notebooks in this repository were run on Google Colab using GPUs.